Future product development tasks can’t be predetermined. Distribute planning and control to those who can understand and react to the end results.

 - Roadmap and vision

-- Top 10 Features of the Program Backlog
+- Highest priority Features of the ART Backlog

 A successful PI planning event delivers two primary outputs:

-- Committed PI objectives – A set of SMART objectives that are created by each team with the business value assigned by the Business Owners.
+- Committed PI objectives – Each team creates a set of SMART objectives with the business value assigned by the Business Owners.

-- Program board – Highlighting the new feature delivery dates, feature dependencies among teams and relevant Milestones.
+- ART planning board – Highlighting the new feature delivery dates, feature dependencies among teams, and relevant milestones

 PI planning is a significant event that requires preparation, coordination, and communication.
-It is facilitated by the RTE and event attendees include Business Owners, Product Management, Agile Teams, System and Solution Architect/Engineering, the System Team, and other stakeholders, all of whom must be notified in advance to be well prepared.
-The active participation of Business Owners in this event provides an important Guardrail on budgetary spend.
+It is facilitated by the RTE and event attendees, including Business Owners, Product Management, Agile Teams, System and Solution Architects, the System Team, and other stakeholders.
+The RTE must schedule all PI planning in advance to be well prepared.
+The active participation of Business Owners in this event provides an essential Guardrail on budgetary spending.

 For the event to be successful, preparation is required in three major areas: